zuni4ka/Coding-challenge-November-19/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Take-home coding challenge for ProShare.
+Take-home coding challenge for one of the young Berlin startups.